Kathurjan/PasswordManager/README.md

 For communication with the server we can use HTTPS whice secure our inter application communication.

+This enables TLS which encorporates some cryptographic practices like diffe-helman and RSA.

 ## Diffe-helman

 A mathematical code sharing method that enables a process in which two parties can obtain a shared secret while still utilizing an public communication channel.